 • Helped coach two pitchers to Fort Wayne franchise records in 2012, with RHPAdys Portillo posting a 1.87 ERA, the best single-season mark in TinCaps history among pitchers with 75.0-or-more innings pitched…also had RHP Matt Stites set the single-season TinCaps ERA record among pitchers with 45.0-or-more innings by posting a 0.74 ERA.

-In 2012, also had one of his pitchers recognized as the Padres minor league Pitcher of the Year in RHP Matt Wisler after going 5-4 with a 2.53 ERA (32 ER/114.0 IP) in 24 games, 23 starts, for Fort Wayne.
+• In 2012, coached Padres minor league Pitcher of the Year RHP Matt Wisler, who compiled a 5-4 record with a 2.53 ERA (32 ER, 114.0 IP) in 24 games, including 23 starts, for Fort Wayne.

-Also served as pitching coach for the independent Northern League's Joliet Jackhammers in 2010.
+• Served as pitching coach for the independent Northern League's Joliet Jackhammers in 2010.

-Originally signed by the Toronto Blue Jays as an 11th-round selection in the 1986 First-Year Player Draft.
+• Originally signed by the Toronto Blue Jays as an 11th-round selection in the 1986 First-Year Player Draft.

-Went 60-86 with a 5.04 ERA(713 ER/1274.0 IP) and 759 strikeouts against 415 walks in 418 games, 139 starts, over parts of 12 Major League seasons with the Blue Jays (1990), Cleveland Indians (1991), Houston Astros (1992), Colorado Rockies (1993-94), Padres (1995-96), Detroit Tigers (1997, 1999-2001),Arizona Diamondbacks (1998) and New York Mets (1998).
+• Went 60-86 with a 5.04 ERA(713 ER, 1274.0 IP) and 759 strikeouts against 415 walks in 418 games (139 starts) over parts of 12 Major League seasons with the Blue Jays (1990), Cleveland Indians (1991), Houston Astros (1992), Colorado Rockies (1993-94), Padres (1995-96), Detroit Tigers (1997, 1999-2001),Arizona Diamondbacks (1998) and New York Mets (1998).

-• Won a career-high 16 games for the Tigers in 1997, going 16-8 with a 4.17 ERA (81 ER/175.0 IP) over 29 games, 27 starts, that season.
+• Won a career-high 16 games for the Tigers in 1997, going 16-8 with a 4.17 ERA (81 ER, 175.0 IP) over 29 games, including 27 starts, that season.